MatthewG-Github/MatthewG-Github.github.io/index.md

 ---
 layout: default
-title: New Title
+title: First Title Change
-description: New Description
+description: Descriptions can be changed
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.